fmend/fmend.github.io/_portfolio/portfolio-1.md

 ## Impact and Departure

 This project successfully established View Systems' first comprehensive RAG evaluation infrastructure, enabling data-driven optimization decisions and providing the foundation for user-specific parameter customization.
 The evaluation pipeline I developed continues to serve as the primary performance assessment tool for their LLM Assistant product, directly supporting their go-to-market strategy and customer onboarding processes.

+The optimization insights I generated through systemic testing informed not only immediate product improvements but could also improve long-term architectural decisions.
+Furthermore, the diverse dataset evaluation approach I implemented demonstrated the robustness of optimized configurations across different domains, hopefully providing View Systems with confidence in their ability to serve customers across diverse industries and use cases.
+My work contributed directly to View Systems' product, providing the performance validation and optimization capabilities to show product viability to early customers.

 ## Evaluation criteria
 Remember that each of the two projects in your portfolio will be evaluated on these points: